-Snook, also known as Robalo or saltwater pike, is one of the most sought after sport fish species in Tampa and Tampa Bay.
+Snook, also known as Robalo or saltwater pike, is one of the most sought after sport fish species in Boca Grande and Tampa Bay.
 Snook have a reputation for aggressive bites, hard runs and tenacious fights.
-Fighting a hard-running 8 pound snook on light tackle is Tampa backcountry charter fishing gold.
+Fighting a hard-running 8 pound snook on light tackle is Florida backcountry charter fishing gold.

-In Tampa Bay snook tend to congregate along the mangrove shorelines, around docks and bridges, and near sandy shorelines.
+In Boca Grand and Tampa Bay snook tend to congregate along the mangrove shorelines, around docks and bridges, and near sandy shorelines.
 Snook can also be found along artificial reefs and wrecks, as well as occasionally on the grass flats.

-Snook are year round residents of Tampa, however during the winter months of December and January snook are at their slowest and least aggressive.
-The action heats up with the water in early spring, and by late spring snook fishing in Tampa Bay is unbeatable.
+Snook are year round residents of Florida, however during the winter months of December and January snook are at their slowest and least aggressive.
+The action heats up with the water in early spring, and by late spring snook fishing is unbeatable.
 During the summer months the warmer temperatures will slow the action a bit, with better fishing in the cooler evening hours.
 But come fall, get ready again for some hard-fighting light-tackle action.

 Snook can be targeted with both live and artificial bait, however, many seasoned anglers swear by live bait like sardines and pilchards.

-Book your Tampa snook fishing charter with Tampa Bay Sportfishing Adventures and experience for your self the heart-pumping, rod-bending excitement of snook fishing in Tampa Bay.
+Book your Tampa or Boca Grande snook fishing charter with Tampa Bay Sportfishing Adventures and experience for your self the heart-pumping, rod-bending excitement of snook fishing in Florida.

 Give Capt.
 Bobby Goodwin a call to make your charter fishing reservation today at 727-638-3835.